MS-GPS-Hackathons/AI-Developer-Building-Intelligent-Apps-Hackathon-In-a-Day/README.md

 - Integrate Azure AI Search with RAG to enhance AI applications with contextually relevant data.
 - Develop intelligent applications using Azure Open AI SDK.
 - Develop intelligent applications using Semantic Kernel in either C# or Python, incorporating AI prompts seamlessly.
-- Develop a Natural Language to SQL intelligent application.
+- Develop a Natural Language to SQL agent.
 - Apply the learned concepts to create innovative solutions that address real-world challenges across industries.

 ## Prerequisites